WEIhank/android-class-271/README.md

 # android-class-271
 NTU  android class
-this project is for android class 271
+this project is for android class 271，and we will creat a simple application